 This is up to the webmail

 Each webmail is responsible for the placement of incoming messages either in the inbox or in the spam folder.
-They are basing their judgment on several different factors, and each webmail follows its own rules.
+They base their judgment on several factors, and each webmail follows its own rules.
 So if your emails are landing in spam on Outlook, they may not land in spam on Yahoo or on Gmail.

 Online reputation and/or sending reputation certainly is the number one thing to focus on to avoid the spam folder.
 If your sending domain is known to have sent spam in the past, your chances of making it to the inbox will be fairly small.
 On the other hand, if you have used your domain to send quality emails for a long time, you’re much more likely to have your emails delivered to your recipient’s inbox.